Maldives independent travel - things to know

 The majority of visitors to the Maldives have package holiday bookings.
-While budget travel in the Maldives may present some challenges and may take some planning because the infrastructure for budget travellers is in its infancy, it’s certainly not impossible and in many ways makes the experience all the more exciting.
+While independent travel in the Maldives may present some challenges and may take some planning because the infrastructure for budget travellers is in its infancy, it’s certainly not impossible and in many ways makes the experience all the more exciting.

 Maldives is keen to diversify the tourism market and is looking at ways it can get more visitors to explore the side of the Maldives that can’t be found at resorts.
 Combined with a boom in the number of scheduled airlines flying to the Maldives, the number of budget travellers is rapidly growing.

 As a budget traveller, be prepared to be met with a certain amount of puzzlement as a tourist travelling without a package holiday booking, but the Maldivian people will be extremely friendly and keen to help.